DiUS/s4pp-gateway/README.md

     WantedBy=multi-user.target
     EOL

+To Stop or Start the s4pp service use `systemctl`

+    sudo systemctl [stop/start] s4pp

 The s4pp gateway requires API access to intelligent.li in order to retrieve the sensors (users) that use the gateway service.
 The intelligent.li endpoint and access keys are exposed as environment variables in the systemd